This post may contain affiliate links. Please read our disclosure policy.

 - Remove from heat and add brown sugar.
 Stir it for 1-2 minutes until the mixture is nice and glossy and all of the brown sugar is dissolved into the butter.

 - Let cool.
 It can be cooled at room temperature or can be put into the refrigerator for 10 minutes.
 It needs to be cooled to room temperature before adding the eggs.
 You don't want scrambled eggs!

 - Add eggs and vanilla and stir well.

-Stir in flour, baking powder, and salt.
+- Stir in flour, baking powder, and salt.
+In a small bowl, toss candy corn with some flour.
+This will help keep them from sinking.
 Stir in white chocolate chips and candy corn.

 Happy Baking, my friends!
 Sign up for my newsletter below so you don’t miss out on any recipes!